dnsimple/dnsimple-support/content/articles/okta-identity-provider.markdown

 1. Go to the <label>Account</label> page, and click the <label>Single Sign-On</label> tab.
 1. Click <label>Revoke</label> next to the SSO Workspace you wish to remove.

-## Linking a DNSimple user to an Okta user
+## Linking a DNSimple user to an Okta identity

 When a DNSimple user exists in a DNSimple account _before_ SSO is enabled, they will be required to link their Okta identity to verify ownership of both DNSimple users.
-To link a DNSimple user to an Okta user:
+To link a DNSimple user to an Okta identity:

 1. Go to the User Settings page.
 1. In the Identities card, click <label>Add</label> next to the Okta identity provider.